ACeldo1/Aspire/README.md

 ## Overview
 ### Description
-Aspire is an app designed to help users keep track of jobs they are interested in and jobs they've applied to
+Aspire is an app designed to help users keep track of jobs they are interested in and jobs they've applied to.
+Initially name Jobooze, then Jobify and finally Aspire.

 ### App Evaluation
 - **Category:** Self-management